paularlott/knot-website/content/_index.md

 {{< /hextra/feature-grid >}}

 <div class="hx-mt-6">
-knot is a management tool for developer environments running within a Nomad cluster.
-It offers both a user-friendly web interface and a command line interface to streamline the deployment and access to development environments.
-With knot, managing your development environments becomes an effortless task.
+knot is a management tool for creating and running environments within a Nomad cluster.
+It offers both a user-friendly web interface and a command line interface to streamline the deployment and access to environments.
+With knot, managing your cloud based development environments becomes an effortless task.
 </div>